HappyCerberus/cpp-coding-interview/manuscript/004_trees_001_theory.md

 In the context of C++, neither of the above solutions is particularly performance-friendly.
 The biggest problem is that we are allocating each node separately, which means that they can be allocated far apart, in the worst-case situation, each node mapping to a different cache line.

 Conceptually, the solution is obvious: flatten the tree.
-However, as we are talking about performance-sensitive design, the specific details of the approach matter a lot and should consider the data access patterns.
+However, as we are talking about performance-sensitive design, the specific details of the approach matter a lot.
+A serious implementation will have to take into account the specific data access pattern.

 The following is one possible approach for a binary tree.